 A British Museum touring exhibition Pushing paper: contemporary drawing from 1970 to now

-A British Museum touring exhibition illustrating how artists experiment with the power of paper to express their ideas pushing the medium in new directions.
+A British Museum touring exhibition illustrating how artists experiment with the power of paper to express their ideas.
+Get up close to the artworks with a virtual tour of the exhibition, and explore artworks created by Durham Sixth Form College art students in response.

 The exhibition highlights the breadth and quality of the British Museum’s collection of modern art, as well as its global scope.